PLEASE READ "The Audition Process: Step by Step" FIRST to better understand the FAQS!

-Q. What if my child is placed on the waiting list for NWSA in the CMS Magnet School Lottery?
+Q. What if my child is placed on the wait pool/wait list for NWSA in the CMS Magnet School Lottery?

-A. We do call people from our wait lists.
-This happens at the end of the school year and over the summer, as we learn who will not be returning.
-We will also call students from our wait list during the first 20 days of school when students are more likely to leave our school, usually due to transportation issues.
+A. We do call people from our wait lists at the end of the school year and over the summer, as we learn who will not be returning.
+We may also call during the first 20 days of school when students are more likely to leave our school, usually due to transportation issues.
 If you have any questions re. the lottery and wait list, please contact Student Placement, as they are much more knowledgeable about how the lottery works.

 Q. Once my child is in, do they get to stay at NWSA?

-A. Students must be passing their arts classes in order to stay at NWSA.
-Students must have a C average in academic classes in order to perform at NWSA and participate in field trips, etc...related to their arts classes.
+A. Students must be passing their Arts major class(es) in order to stay at NWSA.
+Students must have a C average in academic classes in order to perform at NWSA and participate in field trips, etc...
+Attending a Magnet school is a privilege, and the Magnet Compact can be revoked (and the student can be sent back to their home school) if the student does not pass their arts major classes.